DarrenCoppinger/milestone-project-3/README.md

 The Genre page lists all of the genres added to the database by the website users.
 Each genre name entry can be editted.
 If and entry is edit it must the name must still be a text entry of no more than 30 character.
 However, as each song is associated with a genre, through the genre Object_id it is not possible to completely delete a genre, as this might result in a number of songs having no genre.
 It is possible however, to change the genre of any song through the Edit song page.

 At the bottom of the Genre page is a button which a user can click to add a new Genre to the list.
-THis is the same page that is accessible though the dropdown list on the Add Song and Edit Song pages.
+THis is the same page that is accessible though the dropdown list on the Add Track and Edit Song pages.

 #### Add Genre / Edit Genre
-Add Genre/ Edit Genre are similar forms are similar to the Add Song / Edit Song pages already discussed above.
+Add Genre/ Edit Genre are similar forms are similar to the Add Track / Edit Song pages already discussed above.
 They require for validation one entry which is of the text type in the input field.
 There is also a characted limit of 30 put on the field.

 #### Playlist
 The playlist pages has two parts: the Playlist Editor page and the Playlist Player page.
 To access either of these pages a user must be logged into an account.